IndexCoop/ITIPS/ITIPS/ITIP-002.md

 **Reviewer**:

 ## Proposed Architecture Changes
 Add a new manager issuance hook called `SyncIssuanceHook` which has a `invokePreIssueHook` function that uses the `AirdropModule` to sync all rebasing components.
+In order to add and remove new rebasing tokens, we need to add a new extension, `AirdropExtension` for interacting with the `AirdropModule`.

 ## Requirements
 - Requires no changes to core set protocol contracts